 You may only employ qualified childcare personnel (Childcare Provisions and Playgroup Quality Requirements Act, Wet kinderopvang en kwaliteitseisen peuterspeelzalen).
+Personnel with foreign qualifications must have them recognised by DUO.
 Professional qualifications differ depending on the type of work.
 To some, training requirements apply (e.g. educational assistants), to others minimum work and training levels apply.
 The required professional qualifications are included in the Childcare Collective Labour Agreement (in Dutch).
 If you offer out-of-school care in the German, English or French language, the responsible staff need to have a certificate or diploma that proves their ability to speak the particular language.
 If you or your staff have a diploma that is not on the list, the FCB Foundation (in Dutch) can assess whether it meets the requirements.
 By 1 Janaury 2023, childcare professionals must also have a certificate or diploma proving they have oral languages skills in Dutch at 3F of B2 level.

 There are no training requirements in place for the owner of a childminding agency.
 Childminders and supporting staff must have sufficient educational knowledge and skills.
 The required training level will also be included in the Childcare Collective Labour Agreement (in Dutch).
 Please note: A childminding agency owner cannot work as a childminder in their own agency.
 Nor can they make use of the services of their agency as a parent.
 They may, however, work as part of the supporting staff within their own agency.